frhhnad/VirtualHealthAssistant/README.md

-# Rubix-22-37-Terminal Stack
-## WeCare - Virtual Health Assistant
+WeCare: Virtual Healthcare Assistant
-The COVID-19 pandemic has dramatically changed how outpatient care is delivered in health care practices.
-To decrease the risk of transmitting the virus to either patients or health care workers within their practice, doctors are deferring elective and preventive visits, such as annual physicals.
-Many patients are also avoiding visits because they do not want to leave their homes and risk exposure.
-Also influencing both doctors and patient behavior are the evolving local and state recommendations restricting travel.
+The COVID-19 pandemic has had a significant impact on the way outpatient treatment is provided in medical facilities.
+In order to reduce the possibility of spreading the virus to patients or healthcare personnel in their practise, physicians are postponing preventive and elective appointments, such yearly physicals.
+Additionally, a lot of patients are avoiding appointments because they don't want to expose themselves by leaving their houses.
+The changing municipal and state travel restrictions also have an impact on the behaviour of physicians and patients.

-Build an application that helps people to monitor their health parameters and vitals in order to live a healthy life.

 Features desired in the application:
 1. Video consultation with doctor